luxleather/SupportBot/commands-list.md

 **?sync**

 "TELOS 3.0 blockchain works on port 8051.
 You don't need to do any additional steps, just run the wallet.
-If for some reason the wallet won't sync check if you have the latest TELOS wallet"
+If for some reason the wallet won't sync check if you have the latest TELOS wallet.
+To help you sync faster you can also download the bootstrap : https://github.com/phoenixkonsole/transcendence/releases/download/2.2/Bootstrap.7z "

 **?portf**